-Getting a dual-diagnosis can sometimes be challenging; you need to meet the criteria for a mental-health disorder as well as being recognized as someone struggling with addiction.
-Your mental-health disorder needs to be listed in the current version of The Diagnostic and Statistical Manual of Mental Disorders for it to be classified and recognized for the purposes of treatment.
-The DMS offers the primary guidelines for how treat patients with mental-health disorders.
+Getting a dual diagnosis can sometimes be challenging; you need to meet the criteria for a mental health disorder as well as being recognized as someone struggling with addiction.
+Your mental health disorder needs to be listed in the current version of The Diagnostic and Statistical Manual of Mental Disorders for it to be classified and recognized for the purposes of treatment.
+The DMS offers the primary guidelines for how to treat patients with mental health disorders.

 Any qualified professional can help diagnose you.
 That could be a therapist, psychologist, physician, or psychiatrist.
 This diagnosis can be a major relief to some patients, particularly those who struggled with the unknown illness for a long period of time.